 She’s damaged and emotionally stupid, but she knows killers and she knows how to solve a case.
 She puts herself so far into her work that sometimes you worry she’ll never find her way back out.

 The writing itself is just as stark and raw as Valerie is.
 It’s full of gore and disturbing concepts, so I don’t necessarily recommend this series to everyone.
-But if you’re a tough little shit like me who enjoys being immersed in a darkness that makes you squirm, pick up this series.
+But if you’re a tough cookie who enjoys being immersed in a darkness that makes you squirm, pick up this series.

 “I’m more than surviving.
 I’m fucking thriving.”